Table of contents

 What Is the 1:1 THC:CBD Ratio?

 The 1:1 THC:CBD ratio means that your cannabis product contains (ideally) an equal amount of tetrahydrocannabinol (THC) and cannabidiol (CBD).
-These are the two main chemical compounds or cannabinoids found in the cannabis plant.
+These are the two main chemical compounds or cannabinoids in the cannabis plant.

 Are There Any Health Benefits?